-- 11. Will comply, or has already complied, with the requirements of Titles II and III of the Uniform Retocution Assistance and Real Property Acquisition Policies Act of 1970 (P.L.
-91-646) which provide for fair and equitable treatment of persons displaced or whose property is acquired as a result of Federal and federally-assisted programs.
-These requirements apply to all interests in real property acquired for project purposes regardless of Federal participation in purchases. - Will comply with the provisions of the Hanch Act (5 U.S.C. \$81501-1508 and 7324-7328) which limit the political activities of employees whose principal employment activities are funded in Whole or in part with Federal funds. - Will comply, as applicable, with the provisions of the Davis-Bacon Act (40 U.S.C. §5276a to 276a-7), the Copeland Act (40 U.S.C. §276c and 18 U.S.C. §874), and the Contract Work Hours and Safety Standards Act (40 U.S.C. §§327-333) regarding labor standards for federally-assisted construction subagreements. - 14.
+- 11. Will comply, or has already complied, with the requirements of Titles II and III of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (P.L.
+91-646) which provide for fair and equitable treatment of persons displaced or whose property is acquired as a result of Pederal and federally assisted programs.
+These requirements apply to all interests in real property acquired for project purposes regardless of Federal participation in purchases. - Will comply with the provisions of the Harch Act (S U S C. \$\$1501-1508 and 7324-7328) which limit the political activities of employees whose principal employment activities are funded in whole or in part with Federal funds. - 13 Will comply, as applicable, with the provisions of the Davis-Bacon Act (40 U.S.C. §\$276a to 276a-7), the Copeland Act (40 U.S.C. §276c and 18 U.S.C. §874), and the Contract Work Hours and Safety Standards Act (40 U.S.C. §§327-333) regarding labor standards for federally-asseted construction subagreements. - 14.
 Will comply with flood insurance purchase requirements of Section 102(a) of the Flood Disaster Protection Act of 1973 (P.L.
 93-234) which requires recipients in a special flood hazard area to participate in the program and to purchase flood insurance if the total cost of insurable construction and acquisition is \$10,000 or more. - 15.
 Will comply with environmental standards which may be prescribed pursuant to the following: (a) institution of environmental quality control measures under the National Environmental Policy Act of 1969 (P.L.
-91-190) and Executive Order (EO) 11514: (b) notification of violating facilities pursuant to EO 11738; (c) protection of wetlands pursuant to EO 11900; (d) evaluation of flood hazards in floodplains in accordance with EO 11988, (e) assurance of project consistency with the approved State management program developed under the Coastal Zone Management Act of 1972 (16 U.S.C. §§1451 et seq.); (f) conformity of
+91-190) and Executive Order (EQ) 11514; (b) notification of violating facilities pursuant to ED 11738; (c) protection of wetlands pursuant to ED 11990; (d) evaluation of flood hazards in floodplains in accordance with ED 11988; (e) assurance of project consistency with the approved State management Act of 1972 (16 U.S.C. §51451 et seq.); (f) conformity of